iamGpower/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 2-hellofile
 * Displaying the content of the /etc/passwd file.
 ## 3-twofiles
-Displaying the content of /etc/passwd and /etc/hosts.
+* Displaying the content of /etc/passwd and /etc/hosts.
+## 4-lastlines
+* Displaying the last 10 lines of /etc/passwd.